Do Not Copy - what does it mean?

 Many keys are emblazoned with Restricted, Registered, Do Not Copy, Patented, Design Registered, etc, so what does it all mean?

 Proper protection comes when the manufacturer of the keyblanks and key barrels have lodged Intellectual Property (IP) rights.
 Usually this is not a patent as such, but a 'registered design'.
 A patent is for how something works, a registered design is for how something looks, and conversely a trademark is for a symbol or slogan.
-They are all different forms of IP.
+They are all different forms of intellectual property - IP.

 The original manufacturer and their re-sellers have binding contracts that surpass the IP protection, continuing the real-world protection.
 Other manufacturers could theoretically manufacture the keyblank, but to produce them economically requires heavy investment in tooling, which has to be amortised in the price of each keyblank.
 If there were only a few keyblanks then it might be worth it, but there are hundreds of them just in Australia, simply not viable.